git-mastery/learning-lab/src/pages/setup.md

 ---

 :::callout{.danger}
-Git Mastery relies on the following tools to be properly setup:

-1. Git
-2. Github
-3. Github CLI

-It is very important that these steps are done correctly to ensure that you can follow along.
+git-mastery provides many useful toolings to improve your learning experience.
+Make sure that everything in this guide is setup properly before proceeding.
 :::

 ## Bash

+:::callout{.warning}
-git-mastery uses Bash for all of its operations.
-You should verify that you have access to Bash:
+git-mastery uses [Bash](https://www.gnu.org/software/bash/) to download problem sets and perform submissions on your behalf.
+So it is important that you have access to it.

-::::tabs{key=os}
-:::tab{key=windows header="Windows"}
-Check if you have Git Bash or Windows Subsystem for Linux (WSL) installed on your local machine.
 :::

+Verify that you have Bash installed on your machine.

+:::::tabs{key=os}
-:::tab{key=unix header="Linux/MacOS"}
+::::tab{key=unix header="Linux/MacOS"}
 Bash is usually installed on most Linux/MacOS machines.
 To verify that it is installed, you need to open a terminal (search your applications for "Terminal") and type the following command:

 ```bash